intentee/paddler.intentee.com/content/docs/starting-out/generating-tokens-and-embeddings/index.md

 Same as before, we will test it with Bruno.
 This time, we get a stream of embeddings:

 {{ figure_image(path="testing-post-generate-embedding-batch.avif", alt="Testing the request to generate embeddings") }}

+## Customizing the maximum time for generating a single token or embedding

+You can change the maximum time of generating a single token or embedding before the generation process times out.

+By default, this time is set to 5000 milliseconds.
+This value can be customized when running the balancer with the `--inference-item-timeout` flag (the value should be provided in milliseconds).